-Per the guidelines of CSPN’s clinical affiliations, all students will be required to submit a clean drug test following admission to the program.
+Per the guidelines of CSPN’s clinical affiliations, all students will be required to submit a clean drug test as part of the admissions process.
+The cost of the drug screening is $40, and at the expense of the prospective applicant.
 In addition, random drug testing will be conducted throughout the program.
 Students will be selected by computer for random testing.

 The following guidelines are non-negotiable and must be followed under penalty of discipline, up to and including dismissal from CSPN: